-- The Board secretary shall ensure and confirm circulation of necessary information and documentation; and - A decision through circulation will not be valid unless approved by more than half of the responding members, which should not be less than two. - All Board members shall be required to respond to the Board Secretary within three working days of circulation. - If the Board Secretary does not receive the response from any Board member within three working days of circulation, his/her response shall be considered as approved.
+- The Board secretary shall ensure and confirm circulation of necessary information and documentation; and - A decision through circulation will not be valid unless approved by more than half of the responding members, which should not be less than two. - All Board members shall be required to respond to the Board Secretary within the following working week of circulation. - If the Board Secretary does not receive the response from any Board member within the following working week of circulation, his/her response shall be considered as approved.